kaushikb9/em-interviews/README.md

 - What is a feedback you have received from the team?
 - What is a feedback you have received from your manager?
 - What is something you are proud of as an EM?
+- How do you deal with a star performer who is too arrogant to adopt the new processes you have introduced

 ## Offer